ElementsProject/lightning/doc/PLUGINS.md

- - **Command line option passthrough** allows plugins to register their own command line options that are exposed through `lightningd` so that only the main process needs to be configured.
+ - **Command line option passthrough** allows plugins to register their own command line options that are exposed through `lightningd` so that only the main process needs to be configured[^options].
  - **JSON-RPC command passthrough** adds a way for plugins to add their own commands to the JSON-RPC interface.
  - **Event stream subscriptions** provide plugins with a push-based